hiridavid/trial-and-error/README.md

 # trial-and-error
-repo for experimenting with git &amp; this website
+repo for experimenting with git &amp; this website\
+>_if you are reading this ur mom gay_